PRODUCT COMPARISONS

 As with applying watermarks, DinkToPdf does not support any built-in stamping tools.
 Instead, users will again need to make use of embedding the content you wish to stamp within the HTML content you plan on converting to PDF.

-When it comes to stamping content onto PDF documents, IronPDF makes use of its built in text and image stamper tools in order to have full control over the stamping process.
+When it comes to stamping content onto PDF documents, IronPDF makes use of its built-in text and image stamper tools in order to have full control over the stamping process.
 These tools make it easy to stamp content onto new or existing PDF files.
 On the other hand, DinkToPdf does not provide native support for stamping tools.
 Users must embed the desired content directly into the HTML before conversion, similar to applying watermarks, to achieve the stamping effect in the resulting PDF document.

 To produce PDFs, format conversions may be required.
-In this instance, we will discuss the transformation of DOCX to PDF and compare this conversion process is executed by IronPDF and DinkToPdf.
+In this instance, we will discuss the transformation of DOCX to PDF and compare how this conversion process is executed by IronPDF and DinkToPdf.

 IronPDF Example: